IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 ```
 For more information on the Makefiles, you can refer to the [PostgreSQL documentation on makefile](https://www.postgresql.org/docs/15/extend-pgxs.html).

 - The `REGRESS` variable is used to specify the name of the regression test script file for the extension.
-In this case, the name is `my_extension--regress`.
+In this case, the name is `my_extension--regress` (without the `.sql` extension).
 This file will contain the SQL commands for the regression tests to be executed.

 - These changes in the `Makefile` enable the `my_extension--regress.sql` file to be recognized during the installation process, allowing the regression tests to be executed using `make installcheck`